ec-europa/platform-dev/profiles/common/modules/features/multisite_maxlength/README.md

-Multisite Maxlength is a feature that provides to fields of a content type the functionality of limiting and validating their maximum length in the edit form, before submission, and showing a counter displaying number of characters left before the maximum length is reached.
+Multisite Maxlength is a feature that provides to fields of a content type the functionality of limiting and validating their maximum length in the edit form, before submission, and showing a counter displaying the number of characters left before the maximum length is reached.

 # Installation

-The feature can be activated using feature set menu (/admin/structure/feature-set).
+The feature can be activated using the feature set menu (/admin/structure/feature-set).

 As it is needed to configure a field's settings in a content-type to enable